 To know whether or not links in your email are likely to cause deliverability issues, run a spam test at GlockApps.

 GlockApps will show you the email spam score given by SpamAssassin with the detailed report about each element that adds points to the spam score.
 If there are links from blacklisted domains, you will see it there.

-GlockApps will also provide troubleshooting tips, e.g. suggestions, about what issues you should address in order to improve your deliverability.
+GlockApps will also provide troubleshooting tips, e.g. suggestions, about what issues you should address in order to pass through email spam filters and improve your deliverability.

 GlockApps Spam Testing for Marketers and Agencies

 Scan your emails through all the major spam filters before you send.

 Get actionable tips for improving your delivery rate for every email you send.

 Improve your overall email performance by ensuring more emails are being delivered.